JigarMathukiya/GeoLocation_API/README.md

 # GeoLocation_API

-Create a repo on github or bitbucket, please name it "apitest"

-use any language, but you have to use postgresql Database setup : (NOTE: Enable geolocation features in Postgresql with extensions : cube and earthdistance.
+Database setup : (NOTE: Enable geolocation features in Postgresql with extensions : cube and earthdistance.
 Use the specific data types to create latitude and longitude